appvia/tako/docs/reference/config-params.md

 Practically, in non development environments, a LoadBalancer will be used to route traffic to an Ingress to expose multiple services under the same IP address and keep your costs down.

+#### None

+Simply, no service will be created.

+#### ClusterIP

+Choosing this type makes the Service only reachable internally from within the cluster by other services.
+There is no external access.

+In development, you can access this service on your localhost using [Port Forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).

+It is ideal for an internal service or locally testing an app before exposing it externally.

+#### Nodeport

+This service type is the most basic way to get external traffic directly to your service.

+Its opens a specific port on each of the K8s cluster Nodes, and any traffic that is sent to this port is forwarded to the ClusterIP service which is automatically created.

+You'll be able to contact the NodePort Service, from outside the cluster, by requesting `<NodeIP>:<NodePort>`.

+It is ideal for running a service with limited availability, e.g. a demo app.

+#### Headless

+This is the same as a `ClusterIP` service type, but lacks load balancing or proxying.
+Allowing you to connect to a Pod directly.

+Specifically, it does have a service IP, but instead of load-balancing it will return the IPs of the associated Pods.

+It is ideal for scenarios such as Pod to Pod communication or clustered applications node discovery.

+#### LoadBalancer

+This service type is the standard way to expose a service to the internet.

+All traffic on the port you specify will be forwarded to the service allowing any kind of traffic to it, e.g. HTTP, TCP, UDP, Websockets, gRPC, etc...

+Again, it is ideal for exposing a service or app to the internet under a single IP address.

+Practically, in non development environments, a LoadBalancer will be used to route traffic to an Ingress to expose multiple services under the same IP address and keep your costs down.

 ## kev.service.nodeport.port